-IVDD Recovery Week One: My French Bulldog, Albus, had IVDD surgery one week ago to fix his two ruptured discs.
-Here’s our experience so far.
+IVDD Recovery Week One: My French Bulldog, Albus, had IVDD surgery one week ago to fix two ruptured discs int is spine.
+This is our recovery story.

 It was and still is really nerve-racking having him home.